getify/You-Dont-Know-JS/scope-closures/apB.md

 # You Don't Know JS Yet: Scope & Closures - 2nd Edition
 # Appendix B: Practice

-This appendix aims to give you a few interesting exercises to test and solidify your understanding of the main topics from this book.
+This appendix aims to give you some challenging and interesting exercises to test and solidify your understanding of the main topics from this book.
 It's a good idea to try out the exercises yourself—in an actual code editor!—instead of skipping straight to the solutions at the end.
 No cheating!

 These exercises don't have a specific right answer that you have to get exactly.
-Your approach may differ some (or a lot!) from the solutions I present, and that's OK.
+Your approach may differ some (or a lot!) from the solutions presented, and that's OK.

-I'm not judging you on how you write your code.
+There's no judging you on how you write your code.
 My hope is that you come away from this book feeling confident that you can tackle these sorts of coding tasks built on a strong foundation of knowledge.
 That's the only objective, here.
 If you're happy with your code, I am, too!

 ## Buckets of Marbles